 What we define as infidelity and where we draw the line can vary.
-To different people, infidelity means different things.
+To different people, infidelity means other things.
 Aside from the sexual act, infidelity can include flirting, sexting, or kissing.
 When there is infidelity, trust is broken, and a person may feel betrayed.
 This can lead to a slew of other issues and problems.

 A fleeting pang of jealousy is acceptable if your partner gives or receives too much attention from another person.
-Feeling a knot in your stomach if they succeed at something you haven’t been able to do is also normal.
+Feeling a knot in your stomach if they succeed at something you haven’t been able to do is also expected.
 However, if jealousy becomes a stronghold, it can make your relationship toxic.
 Constantly checking in on your partner’s whereabouts, stalking their social media, snooping through their phone, and picking fights over trivial matters are all signs that jealousy is out of control.

 Most people underestimate the prevalence of addiction to alcohol, drugs, or other controlled substances.
 Being in love with an addict is no easy task.
-When your partner’s entire life revolves around finding their next fix and getting high, it can be one of the most difficult challenges to overcome in a relationship.
+When your partner’s life revolves around finding their next fix and getting high, it can be one of the most difficult challenges to overcome in a relationship.

 #16.
 Being overly controlling